RIVA DEL GARDA

 Moreover, not everyone knows that Lake Garda is also very interesting for diving lovers, especially in the area of Riva: here you can dive in the areas “Sperone”, “Baia Azzurra” and “Porto San Nicolò”.
 A little gem: diving from the latter, you can admire the statue of the submerged Christ, about 15 meters deep.

 If you like excursions on the lake, you can choose between several options: first of all, there is the navigation service on Lake Garda, which connects Riva with Peschiera, on the southern shore of the lake.
 In addition, the wind that blows constantly on Lake Garda makes this area ideal for excursions by sailboat or catamaran.

 Usually, the excursions start in the morning, taking advantage of the Peler wind, which blows from the north, or in the afternoon, taking advantage of the hour that blows from the south.
 If the season allows it, it is an excellent opportunity for a dip in the lake!

-Then there is Spiaggia dei Pini, a pebble beach surrounded by greenery with a kiosk for music and aperitifs; it is also the ideal area for windsurfing!
+Spiaggia dei Pini is a pebble beach surrounded by greenery with a kiosk for music and aperitifs; it is also the ideal area for windsurfing!

 Finally, there is the small Miralago beach, a little more sheltered, perfect for those seeking total relaxation.